DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 See the difference?
 If this is still confusing, just know that all text written in this part of the contribution guide is written in an impersonal format and guides should be written to try to replicate this as close as possible.
 If submitted guides aren't written perfectly, that's okay.
 Edits can be made later, and they're called first drafts for a reason. **However, just because there is a review process where changes will likely be made does not mean half-baked articles should be submitted for someone else to clean up.**

-Do note that personal talk can't always be avoided, and sometimes it just helps the article flow better.
+Do note that personal talk can't (and shouldn't) always be avoided, and sometimes it just helps the article flow better.
 For instance, it's better to write "You should avoid using `execute as @a run`" instead of "It is advised that `execute as @a run` is not used".
 The impersonal part sounds extremely dry, while using the word "you" helps the flow of the sentence tremendously.
-A general rule of thumb is **it's okay to sometimes mention the reader, but you should always avoid mentioning the writer (I, we, etc.)**.
+A general rule of thumb is **it's okay to mention the reader, but you should always avoid mentioning the writer (I, we, etc.)**.
 <br><br>

 ### Citations